 Ideal for beach lovers and people watching.

 Marta Amb Tu Cuinem

-If you’re looking for something extra, a bit of adventure and knowledge, look no further than Marta’s apartment!
+If you’re looking for adventure and knowledge, look no further than Marta’s apartment!
 More than just a cooking class, Marta explains the history of the dish and takes you through the preparation step by step.

 By the end you’re dining on some of the best paella in Barcelona on her sixth floor patio overlooking Plaza Tetuan.

 The value here is amazing since you bring your own wine 😉 It’s a meal at restaurant prices only you’ll leave Spain knowing how to recreate the dish at home – after meeting new friends and maybe even checking out a few cool bars together.